-3.4 Mesoscale: Magnetotail Dynamics
+3.4.
+Mesoscale: Magnetotail Dynamics

-During the storm event, the Geotail spacecraft was in the magnetotail at $x \approx -29 R_E$ crossing the equatorial plane and approaching to the meridional plane.
-Figure 7 shows the magnetic field and ion moments observed by Geotail and compares them with the ideal-MHD, Hall-MHD and MHD-AEPIC simulations.
-The MHD-AEPIC model shows a reasonable agreement with the Geotail number density observation before t = 2011-08-06 00:00, including the current sheet crossing event between t = 2011-08-05 22:00 and t = 2011-08-05 23:00 while the Hall-MHD model overestimates the ion number density substantially.
-However, all three models generate much higher number density than observed after t = 2011-08-06 00:00.
+During the storm event, the Geotail spacecraft was in the magnetotail at $x \approx -29 R_F$ crossing the equatorial plane and approaching to the meridional plane.
+Figure 7 shows the magnetic field and ion moments observed by Geotail and compares them with the ideal-MHD, Hall-MHD, and MHD-AEPIC simulations.
+The MHD-AEPIC model shows a reasonable agreement with the Geotail number density observation before $t = 2011-08-06\ 00:00$, including the current sheet crossing event between t = 2011-08-05 22:00 and t = 2011-08-05 23:00, while the Hall-MHD model overestimates the ion number density substantially.
+However, all three models generate much higher number densities than observed after $t = 2011-08-06\ 00:00$.
 None of the three models show perfect agreement with the magnetic field observations.
-The B_x component gives us information about which side of the current sheet the satellite is.
+The B{y} component gives us information about which side of the current sheet the satellite is.
 The comparison plot shows that the virtual satellites in the simulations are all on the opposite side of the current sheet than Geotail before t = 2011-08-05 22:00.
 Between t = 2011-08-05 23:00 and t = 2011-08-06 01:00, Geotail is crossing the current sheet from the north side to the south side, and this is captured by all three models.
-However, the next current sheet crossing at around t =2011-08-06 01:30 is not captured by MHD-AEPIC and ideal-MHD.
-The Hall-MHD simulations produces a similar structure but with a 30-minute time shift.
-The B_y and B_z components give information about flux rope structures.
-All three models provide good agreement with the observation in terms of overall field magnitude, while it is difficult to tell which one is better in capturing fine details.
-Geotail observed a B_z reversal along with a relatively strong core B_y at around t = 2011-08-06 05:00, which indicates a flux rope.
-A similar structure is produced by MHD-AEPIC with a 30-minute delay, while there is no similar signal from the ideal-MHD and Hall-MHD simulations.
-Geotail observed high ion speed around 1000 km/s at t = 2011-08-06 02:00 and t = 2011-08-06 03:00.
+However, the next current sheet crossing at around t = 2011-08-06 01:30 is not captured by MHD-AEPIC and ideal-MHD.
+The Hall-MHD simulations produce a similar structure but with a 30-min time shift.
+The B_v and B_z components give information about the flux rope structures.
+All three models provide good agreement with the observation in terms of the overall field magnitude, while it is difficult to tell which one is better in capturing fine details.
+Geotail observed a B{z} reversal along with a relatively strong core B{y} at around $t = 2011-08-06\ 05:00$, which indicates a flux rope.
+A similar structure is produced by MHD-AEPIC with a 30-min delay, while there is no similar signal from the ideal-MHD and Hall-MHD simulations.
+Geotail observed high ion speed of around 1,000 km/s at $t = 2011-08-06\ 02:00$ and $t = 2011-08-06\ 03:00$.
 The MHD-AEPIC model only generates around 500 km/s ion speeds.
-Although the ideal-MHD and Hall-MHD models can produce maximum ion speeds around 1000 km/s, they also generate large scale oscillations that are not present in the observations.
-Overall, introducing kinetic physics in the magnetotail did not improve plasma and magnetic features compared to the ideal MHD simulation at the mesoscale.
-The Hall MHD simulation, on the other hand, produces significantly more oscillations than observed in multiple time periods.
+Although the ideal-MHD and Hall-MHD models can produce maximum ion speeds of around 1,000 km/s, they also generate large scale oscillations that are not present in the observations.
+Overall, introducing kinetic physics in the magnetotail did not improve plasma and magnetic